xelzt/LifeBalanceAngular/README.md

 # LifeBalance

-Life Balance is an web application which helps in some of area of life.
-It helps in tracking what you it, browse recipes and compose meal plan and shopping cart
+Life Balance is an web application which helps you in some of areas of life.
+It helps in tracking what you eat, browse recipes and compose meal plan and shopping cart.